 How to Set up a Pop-Up Shop When You Have an Online Store

 It’s a big world out there and between the internet and real-life businesses, online stores have a lot of competition.
-It’s important to stand-out, be different, and memorable.
+When you’re selling online or in person it’s important to stand-out, be different, and memorable.

 Pop-up shops are a great opportunity to make a splash with your brand.
 But where to begin?
 We’re here to give you all the exciting options (and the necessary admin) that will guide you through what you need to know for going from online store to physical store successfully.
 You’ll be rocking your own pop up shop in no time.